-The programme Civil Engineering covers three academic years.
+The CE programme covers three academic years.
 An academic year is divided into four quartiles with a schedule of ten (or eleven) weeks.
 Each thematic module (15 EC) covers a full quartile.
 A module consists of different, interconnected study units.
 The modules can be categorised into 3 phases:

-- Module 1 till 4, provided in the first year of the CE programme, offer an introduction into Civil Engineering and cover the three core themes: building, water and traffic.
-These modules are orientational and selective modules (selective because of the Binding Recommendation at the end of the first year). - 2) Module 5 till 8 cover the second year of the programme and consist of modules with integrated topics.
-Students are provided with more in-depth knowledge. - 3) The third year of the programme consists of the Minor (elective space, Module 9 and 10) and the graduation semester (Module 11 and 12).
+- Module 1 till 4, provided in the first year of the CE programme, offer an introduction into civil engineering and cover the three core themes: construction, water and transport.
+These modules are orientational and selective modules (selective because of the Binding Recommendation at the end of the first year). - 2) Module 5 till 8 cover the second year of the CE programme and consist of modules with integrated topics.
+Students are provided with more in-depth knowledge. - 3) The third year of the CE programme consists of the Minor (elective space, Module 9 and 10) and the graduation semester (Module 11 and 12).

-For students of cohort 2012 and earlier, the programme no longer offers any possibilities to complete subjects of B1 and B2 of the examination programme applicable at that time.
+For students of cohort 2012 and earlier, the CE programme no longer offers any possibilities to complete subjects of B1 and B2 of the examination programme applicable at that time.

-4.2 ORGANISATION OF THE PROGRAMME
+4.2 ORGANISATION OF THE CE PROGRAMME

+The CE programme consists of 8 coherent modules in the first two years that have different study units.
 In the table below, an overview of the CE programme's modules including study units is provided.
 The module descriptions, including testing methods as referred to in art.
-3.6 of the EER2022, can be found in the Osiris course catalogue: https://osiris.utwente.nl/student/OnderwijsCatalogus.do.
-For the number and order of tests and practical exercises see the test schedule of the Module, which is published on the Canvas site of that Module (EER2022 article 3.6 section 4).
+A3.6 of the general part of this EER, can be found in the Osiris course catalogue: https://osiris.utwente.nl/student/OnderwijsCatalogus.do.

+Besides, each module has its own Canvas page that is equipped with an overview of the module, its study units and study materials.
+The number and order of tests and practical exercises can be seen in the test schedule of the module, which is published on the Canvas site of that module (article A3.6 section 4 of the general part of this EER).